speedscale/docs/docs/guides/mock-scratch.md

 2. Delete mock responses without using the UI
 3. Passthrough mode

-## Pre-Requisite - create a snapshot
+## Prerequisite - create a snapshot

 First you need a starter snapshot that you’ll work with, in my case I captured a single outbound request from an nginx container to NASA.
 Capture with these annotations: